aramk/meteor-utility/README.md

 A collection of utility modules for Meteor.

-### TODO
+## Future Development
-Parts of this library are converted from [utility](http://bitbucket.org/mutopia/utility) into CoffeeScript.
-Reintegrate the changes and merge them back into a single library which supports AMD and Meteor.
+* Parts of this library are converted from [utility](http://bitbucket.org/mutopia/utility) into CoffeeScript, while parts are Meteor specific.
+It would be best to depend on that library and add only the additional Meteor utilities.
+* Add tests.